 He felt them arrive.
 How could he not, two of them?
 Having both of them suddenly present at the same time rocked Gabriel so hard it made his teeth ache and his marrow tingle and distracted him so bad that he almost burned the fries he had down.
 It also made him very, very nervous.
 He was pleased as punch to have his existence restored, and utterly thrilled to find that he hadn’t even missed a decade of the glorious pageant that was creation, and thus he was finding recent developments to be…unsettling, to say the least.
 He didn’t want his life, if you could call it that, to end all over again so soon after getting it back.

 He pulled the golden fries, shook the excess oil off of them, and dumped them into the warming tray.
 “I’m taking my break, Ramon.”
 Ramon grunted past the toothpick clutched in his teeth.
 Ramon was trying to quit smoking for the umpteenth time with a little help from Gabriel who regularly sent small bursts of willpower his direction.

 As Gabriel headed outside, any hope that they might have kissed and made up faded away.
 He found them out back near the dumpster, standing in two camps, squared off, toe to toe.
-She was a fraction of his size, like a Girl Scout going up against a linebacker, like a gecko standing beside a dinosaur.
-But the difference went well beyond the physical.
-He was just bigger, in every conceivable sense of the word.
+She was a fraction of Dean’s size, and seeing them side by side reminded Gabriel of a Girl Scout going up against a linebacker, a gecko standing beside a dinosaur.
+And their difference went well beyond the physical.
+Dean was just bigger, in every conceivable sense of the word.
 Gabriel declined to use the word greater, but he was definitely more.
-He visibly hummed with power; beside him, her power was the buzz of a gnat, the mew of a kitten.
+He visibly hummed with power; beside him, Jovi’s power was the buzz of a gnat, the mew of a kitten.

 Why would she have done this?